iitaellu/DS_project/README.md

 # DS_project

-This is very very simple distributed system project where is separated micro servises: login as doctor, login as patient, read patinet profile, read messages, send message to old message channel, send whole now message to doctor
+This is very very simple distributed system project where is separated microservises: login as doctor, login as patient, read patinet profile, read messages, send message to old message channel, send whole now message to doctor

 ## How to run
 You need to download this project and open it in some coding environment.
 You also need some program to run backend code (for example Postman).